John Elphinstone, 2nd Lord Balmerino: Family

-Epilogue
+Legacy

-Balmerino House survived for many centuries but was hidden behing St Mary's Star of the Sea Church when future generations allowed a Roman Catholic church and convent to be built within the garden ground.
+Balmerino House survived for many centuries but was hidden behind St Mary's Star of the Sea Church, after Catholic Emancipation allowed a Roman Catholic church and convent to be built within the garden ground.
 The house survived until the 1950s when it was overlooked in the survey of the area by Edinburgh Corporation, owing to it being sandwiched between houses on the Kirkgate and the church and convent.
 It was swept away with the medieval houses of the Kirkgate and replaced by Council housing.